-- Conduct work in a way that minimizes waste and environmental impacts and is compliant with federal, state, and local laws and regulations. - Complete annual Environmental Management System (EMS) Awareness training. - Understand the Laboratory's Governing Policy on the environment. - Complete Environment Action Plan (EAP) actions as assigned. - · Understand how assigned work can affect the environment. - · Prevent or mitigate negative environmental impacts and enhance positive impacts when working.
+- Conduct work in a way that minimizes waste and environmental impacts and is compliant with federal, state, and local laws and regulations. - Complete annual Environmental Management System (EMS) Awareness training. - Understand the Laboratory's Governing Policy on the environment. - Complete Environment Action Plan (EAP) actions as assigned. - Utilize the Integrated Review Tool (IRT) for all new or changed work/activities. - Understand how assigned work can affect the environment (it may not be obvious!). - Prevent environmental nonconformances through proper communication with Environmental Protection and Compliance (EPC) Division and Waste Management (WM) Division.